Tbarkin121/GuardDog/README.md

 # GuardDog
-Making a walking dog robot thing.. idk.
+Makeing a hypoallergenic robot quadruped pet from scratch